-• On Friday afternoon, the U.S. House of Representatives passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act, H.R.
+- On Friday afternoon, the U.S. House of Representatives passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act, H.R.
 748, by voice vote.
 Within hours President Trump took prompt action when he signed the bill into law.
-The Senate had given its approval to the CARES

-Act on Wednesday night by a vote of 96-0.
+The Senate had given its approval to the CARES Act on Wednesday night by a vote of 96-0.
 The CARES Act is the third bill in 3 weeks in response to the pandemic, lending the bills shorthand names of 1.0, 2.0, and now 3.0 for the CARES Act.
-The \$2.2 trillion-dollar package includes \$500 billion in financial assistance for distressed businesses, \$349 billion in low-interest small business loans, and \$100 billion in financial assistance for hospitals.
-The bill includes \$1,200 in financial assistance for the lowest income taxpayers, an additional 13 weeks of unemployment compensation benefits, and an employee extension credit.

-- The bill text is available here and a section by section summary is available here.
-A&B has summarized most sections of the bill: - A&B Summary CARES Act Health Provisions - O A&B Overview CARES Act Health Care Grants and Reimbursement Changes - A&B Overview CARES Act Key Health Care Appropriations - O A&B Overview CARES Act Funding Sources: - \$367 billion for Small Business Administration - o \$500 billion for the Treasury's Business Stabilization Loan Fund - o Tax Credits and Other Potentially Beneficial Tax Considerations - A&B Summary CARES Act Small Business Provisions - A&B Summary CARES Act Educational Provisions and Appropriations - The federal agencies will be rapidly developing and releasing guidance for the funding and other provisions the bill requires.
-As an example, one day after the bill's enactment the Centers for Medicare and Medicaid Services released guidance on the accelerated and advance payment program, as required by the CARES Act.
-The announcement included a statement and fact sheet. - o For addition analysis, read this A&B advisory (3/30/20) on the CMS guidance. - On a House Democratic Conference call last week, House Majority Leader Steny Hoyer (D-MD) told his colleagues there will likely be a "fourth" and "fifth" phase of pandemic relief.
-It may include technical corrections, new areas of need in response to COVID-19 impact, and stakeholder priorities which failed to gain sufficient support to be included in the last bill. - Congress passed two other coronavirus response bills during the past three weeks: - The first bill, the Coronavirus Preparedness and Response Supplemental (CPPRS) (H.R.
+The \$2.2 trillion-dollar package includes \$500 billion in financial assistance for distressed businesses, \$349 billion in low-interest small business loans, and \$100 billion in financial assistance for Medicare/Medicaid enrolled healthcare providers and suppliers.
+The bill includes \$1,200 in financial assistance for the lowest income taxpayers, an additional 13 weeks of unemployment compensation benefits, and an employee extension credit. - The bill text is available here and a section by section summary is available here.
+A&B has summarized most sections of the bill: - A&B Summary CARES Act Health Provisions - O A&B Overview CARES Act Health Care Grants and Reimbursement Changes - A&B Overview CARES Act Key Health Care Appropriations - A&B Overview CARES Act Funding Sources: - o \$367 billion for Small Business Administration - o \$500 billion for the Treasury's Business Stabilization Loan Fund - Tax Credits and Other Potentially Beneficial Tax Considerations - O A&B Summary CARES Act Small Business Provisions - A&B Summary CARES Act Educational Provisions and Appropriations - A&B Summary CARES Act Individual and Business Tax Provisions (New) - A&B Summary CARES Act Unemployment Provisions (New) - A&B Summary CARES Act Labor Provisions (New) - Congress passed two other coronavirus response bills during the past three weeks: - The first bill, the Coronavirus Preparedness and Response Supplemental (CPPRS) (H.R.
 6074), which included \$8.3 billion in emergency supplemental funds for key federal agencies responding to the coronavirus epidemic, passed on March 5. - The second bill, the Families First Coronavirus Response Act (FFCRA) (H.R.
 6201), primarily seeks to mitigate the impact on individuals with provisions on low-income food/nutrition assistance, unemployment insurance, emergency leave, and employer tax credits to partially offset the costs of required leave.
 It was passed on March 18.